mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Won't /q or ping on new direct/private messages in any way yet, but will probably implement that at some point.

+- Mentions for users/channels/roles and such in messages coming from IRC are not parsed or translated to discord tags in any way, all text is sent as-is.

 - No support for sending attachments or embeds of any kind - use WebUI for that, not IRC.